Artemis program: Overview

-The Artemis program is organized around a series of Space Launch System (SLS) missions.
+The Artemis program is organized around a series of SLS missions.
 These space missions will increase in complexity and are scheduled to occur at intervals of a year or more.
-NASA and its partners have planned Artemis 1 through Artemis 5 missions; later Artemis missions have also been proposed.
+NASA and its partners have planned Artemis I through Artemis V missions; later Artemis missions have also been proposed.
 Each SLS mission centers on the launch of an SLS launch vehicle carrying an Orion spacecraft.
-Missions after Artemis 2 will depend on support missions launched by other organizations and spacecraft for support functions.
+Missions after Artemis II will depend on support missions launched by other organizations and spacecraft for support functions.